-Goal 4.
+Goal 2.4.
 Ensure the continued economic and social vitality of the King Street corridor as the Borough's central business district.

-The Borough should identify and study vacant and developed parcels along King Street with the potential to redevelop over the next 10 to 20 years.
+The Borough should identify and study vacant, underutilized and developed parcels along King Street that have the potential to redevelop over the next 10 to 20 years.
 This study should envision desirable redevelopment scenarios that protect and enhance the economic vitality of the central business district while benefitting the overall community and addressing multiple planning objectives.
 The study should include ways to address the displacement of businesses during site redevelopment, and offer innovative regulatory tools and developer incentives for Borough use in yielding appropriate business expansion and multi-use redevelopment.
-I recommend adding that the plan should also review the potential for public/private parking combinations to reduce asphalt coverage downtown and provide better sidewalk space for pedestrians and storefront use.
-Also we should be studying a sidewalk into neighboring Willistown adding hundreds of households to Malvern Business District walkability.